railsuser2014/openobject-doc-book-en/3/3_9/tax_structure.rst

 The :guilabel:`Taxes` defined are used to compute taxes on the transactions they are attached to, and they are linked to the corresponding General Accounts (usually VAT accounts) and to Tax Codes, both for the base amount and the tax amount.

-To create a new Tax, use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Taxes --> Taxes`.
+To create a new Tax, use the menu :menuselection:`Accounting --> Configuration --> Taxes --> Taxes`.

 .. figure::  images/account_define_tax_form.png
    :scale: 75